FortiPower/PowerFGT/README.md

 Connection can use HTTPS (default) or HTTP
 Tested with FortiGate (using 5.6.x and 6.0.x firmware but it will be also work with 5.4.x)

+Don't try too using account with multi VDOM access (work only with account access to one vdom see [#35](https://github.com/FortiPower/PowerFGT/issues/35))

 # Usage

 All resource management functions are available with the Powershell verbs GET, ADD, COPY, SET, REMOVE.